Wave-Play/robo.js/docosaurus/docs/adding-to-server.md

 ## Customizing Permissions in the Config File 🛠️

-Wanna personalize permissions and scopes?
+Wanna personalize permissions and scopes for `robo invite`?
 Add an `invite` section to your config file like this:

 ```javascript
 /**